 *The ad dates from approx 1863.
 The demons of various maladies including weak nerves in the top image are banished in record time by a slurp or two of this magical formula.
 More about the ad here.

-This sounds too simple to be an effective acute anxiety help tip, doesn't it?
+This sounds too simple to be effective, doesn't it?
 But it works.

 When we're extremely anxious we tend to either hold our breath or breathe very shallowly off the top of our lungs.
 The result is we prolong and heighten the physical discomfort brought on by acute anxiety.
 Short circuit that now.

-Stand up,* if possible.
+Stand up*.
 Place your feet a shoulder width apart and put one hand on your belly.
-Now breathe in deeply.

 For a variation try increasing the count to five or six.
 Closing your eyes may help you focus better too.

 As an extension 'color' your breath in your imagination.